Cerendastanoglu/Galaxy-Quest/README.md

 I took most of the game objects randomly from the internet, I do not own any of them.
 I wrote the code mostly by myself.

-Here is a sneak peak of the game,
+Here is a sneak peak of the game before it is released to Google Play Store;